-Tourist Attractions and Best Things to do in Venice, Italy
+Venice Bucket List: Tourist Attractions and Best Places to Visit in Venice, Italy

-This is among the most beautiful cities in the world as it boasts of romantic scenery, serene canals, historic attractions, and there are many things that you can try out here.
-The city was built on a Mediterranean lagoon and it is filled with many medieval history and cafes that have not changed since the 18th century.
+This is among the most beautiful cities globally as it boasts of romantic scenery, serene canals, historical attractions, and many things that you can try out here.
+The city was built on a Mediterranean lagoon, and it is filled with many medieval history and cafes that have not changed since the 18th century.
 Some of the top things to do in Venice are listed below.

 Visit St. Mark’s Basilica